bvrtachnik/buzzline-03-vrtachnik/README.md

 We'll work with two different types of data, and so we'll use two different Kafka topic names.
 See [.env](.env).

-## First, Use Tools from Module 1 and 2

-Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> and <https://github.com/denisecase/buzzline-02-case> first.
 **Python 3.11 is required.**

 ## Second, Copy This Example Project & Rename